And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

 Yeah.

-Of all things to get irritated about when you go vote, to have to declare a style.
+Of all things to get irritated about when you go vote, to have to declare a style?

 I don't know.

-Like I all I can think is secrecy.
+All I can think is secrecy.

 I don't know.